UniCredit picks former Treasury chief Padoan as chairman

 Il Sole 24 Ore said UniCredit may list 49-50% of the sub-holding company created to house its foreign assets on the Frankfurt stock exchange, raising capital to pursue a domestic merger while still seeking an international deal with the remaining 50% stake.

-Additional reporting by Giuseppe Fonte, Giselda Vagnoni, Andrea Mandala and Agnieszka Flak; Editing by Alexander Smith, Ed Osmond and Philippa Fletcher
+Reporting by Valentina Za and Gianluca Semeraro in Milan; Additional reporting by Giuseppe Fonte and Giselda Vagnoni in Rome and Andrea Mandala and Agnieszka Flak in Milan; Editing by Philippa Fletcher and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.